JarvisAPI/Pi-RTOS/README.md

 error tolerance parameter, and which trades accuracy for running-time_.
 Such schemes are called are generally called Polynomial-time Approximation Schemes
 (PTAS) because the running time is polynomial is the size of the instance (but generally not in the error parameter).
 See below for details.

+**Note:** All the task partitioning scheme that you are asked to implement are executed _offline_ (i.e., prior to system operation), so a valid design choice is to write the partitioning functionality as a _tool_ that is entirely separate from FreeROTS, and just feed FreeRTOS, at system startup, the task set and the partitioning produced by running your tool on the input task set.
+You may use any programming language for your partitioning tool.
+Make sure to provide detailed usage and compilation instructions for your tool, preferably a script for the latter.
+If your tool does not compile or we cannot figure out how to use it then we will not grade it.
+Again, make sure to document and justify your design choices.

+### [Subtask A.i: Exact Task Partitioning through ILP]

+### [Subtask A.ii: Approximate Task Partitioning through FFD]

 ### [Optional: A PTAS for task partitioning]
 In general, an algorithm A is a **PTAS** for a problem if for every instance I of the problem at hand and every given error-tolerance parameter ɛ>0 (this is the desired accuracy of the solution returned by A and is supplied by the user):
 1. The value of the solution returned by the algorithm, which we denote as A(I), is at most (1+ɛ) away from the value of the optimal solution, and